LigoLAN/LigoLAN/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
---># 🚀 NexusLAN v1.0
+--># 🚀 LigoLAN v1.0
 **Your personal network admin for hassle-free LAN gaming.**

 Created by a gamer for gamers.
 NexusLAN is an open-source tool designed to eliminate all the frustration associated with setting up a local area network (LAN).
 No more wasted hours resolving IP address conflicts, manually poking holes in the Windows Firewall, or searching for a free USB flash drive to transfer files.

 Install, run, and play.
-Nexus handles the rest.
+LigoLAN handles the rest.

 ---